MoonshotLab/reflektor/README.md

 ### Barkley Partner Parser
-x Visit JunkDrawer's Partner Info page x Parse the page and look for all the names
-3. Store the name, id, and picture in a new mongo record
+x Visit JunkDrawer's Partner Info page x Parse the page and look for all the names x Store the name, id, and picture in a new mongo record

 ### Web App
 1. Serve a random pic from the temp directory